zigius/docs/content/docs/reference/pkg/kubernetes/node/v1beta1/runtimeclass.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#overhead">Overhead<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}Overhead represents the resource overhead associated with running a pod for a given RuntimeClass.
-For more details, see https://git.k8s.io/enhancements/keps/sig-node/20190226-pod-overhead.md This field is alpha-level as of Kubernetes v1.15, and is only honored by servers that enable the PodOverhead feature.{{% /md %}}</dd>
+    <dd>Overhead represents the resource overhead associated with running a pod for a given RuntimeClass.
+For more details, see https://git.k8s.io/enhancements/keps/sig-node/20190226-pod-overhead.md This field is alpha-level as of Kubernetes v1.15, and is only honored by servers that enable the PodOverhead feature.</dd>

     <dt class="property-optional"
             title="Optional">